 We have seen issues with Chrome extensions and add-ons for Google Docs can be a target as well.
 For instance, an add-on can possibly email a copy of the current document or sheet to another email address?
 Or maybe it can share a folder in Google Drive with someone else.
 All add-ons currently listed in the Chrome store have been tested and reviewed by Google but if they open the gates for all, I would be a little hesitant to install add-ons created by unknown developers.

-The Best Add-ons For Google Docs & Sheets
+The Best Add-ons For Google Docs, Sheets and Google Slides

-The Chrome store has about 50 Google add-ons at the time of launch and here are some of favorite ones that you should have in your Google Docs.
+The Chrome store lists hundreds of Google add-ons and here are some of favorite ones that you should have in your Google Docs and Sheets

-- Mail Merge for Gmail – Send personalized emails to multiple email recipients with Mail Merge for Gmail and Google Apps.
+- Mail Merge for Gmail – Send personalized emails with emails to multiple email recipients with Mail Merge for Gmail and G Suite.

-- Save Gmail as PDF – Easily save your Gmail messages and attachments in Google Drive.
+- Save Gmail as PDF – Download your Gmail messages and attachments in Google Drive for archiving.

 - Twitter Archiver – Save tweets for any search term or hashtag in a Google Sheet.